captainNermal/Personal_EquityPortfolio_Dashboard/README.md

 Objective: Minimize $f(x)$ to match market price.

 Iterative improvement: iteratively replace ${BS(old vol)}$ with new volitilty or $X_{n+1}$

+$Note*$ we are solving for 6 month implied volitilty, however we are using the call option contract that expires closest to $today$ and adjusting the tiime factor in the equation for 6 months $T=0.5$.
+This is done for two reasons.
+The method in which the data is structure on Yahoo Finance and account of a liquidity arguement.
+Yahoo Finance allows you to select a drop down menu of expiry dates; however these dates will never quite resemble 6 months (It could be 4.5, 7 or so on).
+Thus by reducing to a daily increment and adjusting T=0.5 for 6 months promotes simplicity.
+Looking to the second arguement, maximum liquidity is achieved by the closest option contract to today reflecting the most non-distorted option price.
+If we look 6 months out, depending on the holding, liquidity can potentially "dry up" leading to a $wider_bid/ask_spread$ and distorting the option price, hence affecting the input to the implied volitilty calculation.
+By taking the most liquid price and adjusting for 6 months - the most accurate results are rendered.

 <p align="left">
   <b>Advanced: </b>